pigsty/vera-aviosys-ippower/README.md

 ## Scope ##

-This is a very simple Vera plugin for the Aviosys IP Power switches
+This is a Vera plugin for HTTP control of the Aviosys IP Power switches

 ## Features ##